cjrowdy/SACDungeon/README.md

   * Select the Version control tab on the left hand side (looks like a Y on its side).
   * Fill in the "What did you change box"
+  * Press the "Commit and Push button"

+* Step 7.
+Create a pull request in github
+  * Click the *Pull Request* or *Contribute* button
+  * Select *create pull request*
+  * On new screen select *create pull request* again.
+  * On new form fill in the title and description (just add name will do)
+  * Click the *create pull request* the request will be submitted to the main repository for me to review.

+Once done you are free to change anything.
+Only sensible changes will be accepted.